pengutronix/aiohttp-json-rpc/README.rst

   Topics can be string or a list of strings.

 ``async def get_topics()``
-  Get topics as list of strings.
+  Get subscribable  topics as list of strings.